Larry Laudan

-Larry Laudan (/ˈlaʊdən/; October 16, 1941 – August 23, 2022) was an American philosopher of science and epistemologist.
-He strongly criticized the traditions of positivism, realism, and relativism, and he defended a view of science as a privileged and progressive institution against popular challenges.
+Laurens Lynn "Larry" Laudan (/ˈlaʊdən/; October 16, 1941 – August 23, 2022) was an American philosopher of science and epistemologist.
+He strongly criticized the traditions of positivism, realism, and relativism, and he defended a view of science as a privileged and progressive institution against challenges.
 Laudan's philosophical view of "research traditions" is seen as an important alternative to Imre Lakatos's "research programs".

 Life and career

-Laudan earned his PhD in Philosophy at Princeton University, and then taught at University College London and, for many years, at the University of Pittsburgh.
-Subsequently, he taught at the Virginia Polytechnic Institute & State University, University of Hawaii and the National Autonomous University of Mexico.
+Laudan earned his B.A. in Physics from the University of Kansas and his PhD in Philosophy from Princeton University.
+He then taught at University College London and, for many years, at the University of Pittsburgh.
+Subsequently, he taught at the Virginia Polytechnic Institute & State University, University of Hawaiʻi at Mānoa and the National Autonomous University of Mexico.
 Despite his official retirement, Laudan continued lecturing at the University of Texas, Austin.
 His later work was on legal epistemology.
 He was the husband of food historian Rachel Laudan.